October Hours Daily 8:00am - 5:00 pm

 No pre-registration needed - Read more in our E-newsletter

 Enroll in a camera workshop such as Tom Boggan's Basic Photography class;

 read more detail on that and all Arboretum Photography Workshops

-Consider annual membership -- they start at $45 and allow a full year's access to the Arboretum; membership is the best way you can help support BTA!
-And please be aware that as of July 1 our daily admission will increase by $1 -- and our basic annual membership rate by $5.
+Consider annual membership -- they start at $50 and allow a full year's access to the Arboretum; membership is the best way you can help support BTA!

-Plan breakfast or lunch in our nearby town of Superior, local restaurants are just five-minutes drive east of BTA and several offer discounts to Arboretum visitors and annual members.The Buckboard Cafe offers a special Arboretum-specific discount; ask for their menu - or ask your server about Arboretum special deals.
+Plan breakfast or lunch in our nearby town of Superior, local restaurants are just five-minutes drive east of BTA and several offer discounts to Arboretum visitors and annual members.Check out Local Restaurants

-Or bring your own supplies and use the tables and grilles shaded by trees in our picnic area.
+Bring your own food - visitors are welcome to use the tables and grilles shaded by trees in our picnic area.
 Please be aware of seasonal fire restrictions; call our staff at 520-689-2723 during daytime business hours to verify whether charcoal is allowed in our picnic area charcoal grilles.

 Do you need Maps and Directions?
 Arizona State Parks has an excellent map/direction page.
 The Arboretum is an Arizona State Park located at Highway 60 milepost #223 near the historic copper mining town of Superior, 55 miles due east of Phoenix.
 The drive takes about two hours from Tucson via highway 79 North through Florence to highway 60 -- then turn right and continue east another twelve miles.
 Trails are Wheelchair Accessible There is no restaurant at the Arboretum but sandwiches, drinks and snacks are available in our gift shop.
 Picnic tables and charcoal grills are available for visitors to use; propane and charcoal are allowed, wood fires are not.